vidi-insights/vidi-dashboard/README.md

 ## Setup influxdb
 1. Install influxdb [help](https://influxdb.com/docs/v0.9/introduction/installation.html)
-2. Run 'influxd' in a separate window
+2. Run `influxd` in a separate window
-3. Run 'influx' in a separate window
+3. Run `influx` in a separate window
-4. In the 'influx' window, type in 'CREATE DATABASE seneca_msgstats'
+4. In the `influx` window, type in `CREATE DATABASE seneca_msgstats`
-5. In the 'influx' window, type in 'CREATE USER msgstats WITH PASSWORD 'msgstats' WITH ALL PRIVILEGES'
+5. In the `influx` window, type in `CREATE USER msgstats WITH PASSWORD 'msgstats' WITH ALL PRIVILEGES`

 ## Documentation